100+ Best Fundraising Ideas for Everyone in 2024

 97. Travel Raffle

-Imagine the buzz you could create if you hosted a raffle and instead of the traditional items, you were giving away plane tickets!
+Imagine the buzz you could create if you hosted a raffle and – instead of the traditional items – you were giving away plane tickets!
 Raffles are enticing in general, but a travel raffle is sure to draw in an even bigger crowd.
 Who doesn’t want to dash off for a mini-vacation?

-Before you start planning your travel raffle, check with your congregation to see if any of them has a connection with any travel agencies or airline companies that could donate the tickets or offer you a discount.
+Before you start planning your travel raffle, check with your congregation to see if any of them have a connection with any travel agencies or airline companies that could donate the tickets or offer you a discount.
+Even if you don’t manage to get a discount or free airfare, you can still book an inexpensive getaway, like a hiking trip.

 Fundraising Potential: +++